top of page

 By Small and Simple Things

-I love old recipe books - the way the women used words like lard and sugar with such abandon.
+I love old recipe books - how the women used words like lard and sugar with such abandon.
 You find recipes on how to pickle your cucumbers or cook brain (yes, not a typo) side by side with a recipe for raisin frosting.
 Raisin frosting?
 Why hasn’t Betty Crocker put that into a can by now?

 “Do you think I could have that cookie recipe you use every Christmas when you bring us goodies?”

-My recipes are a shared memory and reminder of friends who have made a difference in my life.
 I love the old recipe books for the women who once owned them and have left their memories on the worn-out pages - complete with food stains and crucial tips in the margins.

 I am happy to send you any of the recipes discussed in this article.